yonaskolb/Stylist/README.md

 The `PropertyValue` that get's passed into the closure will have a `value` property containing your parsed value.
 It also has a `context` which contains [property query values](docs/StyleProperties.MD#queries) like device type,  UIControlState and UIBarMetrics.

-When a style file is loaded or when a style is set on a view, these custom properties will be applied if the view type and property name match.
+When a theme is loaded or when a style is set on a view, these custom properties will be applied if the view type and property name match.

 ## Attributions